welldonestudio/welldonestudio.github.io/docs/provider-api/method.md

 { "ethereum": { "address": "0x....", "pubKey": "0x...." } }
 ```

-- We are planning to support more `account` values in future releases.

 ### Example

 This example is to query the account information of Ethereum from your WELLDONE Wallet.